 - Check out the insurance carrier preview sites. - When you enroll, check the networks of each insurance carrier you're considering on Your Benefits Resources at https://digital.alight.com/rus/.
-For the best results, search for your provider by name-not medical practice-and only the office location where you will visit the provider.
+For the best results: - Search for your provider by name-not medical practice. - Check only the office location(s) you are willing to visit. - When searching for a facility, use the complete facility name and confirm whether the specialty of the facility is covered in-network.

 Important!
 Do not rely on your provider's office to know the carriers' network(s).
-If you have any uncertainty or, for instance, you will cover out-of-area dependents, you need to call the insurance carrier to confirm whether a provider participates in a carrier's network.
+If you have any uncertainty (for instance, covering out-of-area dependents) or you need the network name, call the insurance carrier.

-Even if you can keep your current insurance carrier, the provider network could be different and can change, so always check the provider networks before making a decision.
+Even if you can keep your current insurance carrier, the provider network could be different and can change, so always check the provider networks on the carrier preview sites before making a decision.